angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 banner: SotV
 kind: PRIMER
 tags: [LEGACY, DDFT]
-title: "50-Matches Kumite: Mindkiller Kata"
+title: '50-Matches Kumite: Mindkiller Kata'
 ---

-I've once again been brewing around [Mindkiller Doomsday][articles:the-mindkiller], sometimes known as *All Bad Cards Doomsday*.
+I've once again been brewing around [Mindkiller Doomsday][articles:the-mindkiller], sometimes known as _All Bad Cards Doomsday_.
 I'd made some changes since my last update on the deck and it felt quite strong in testing, so I felt it was time to write another update.